JoshTheBlack/whiskey/README.md

-For my whiskey tasting notes
+For my whiskey tasting notes.